neuralint/neuralint/README.md

 ## Examples
 ### TensorFlow Example

-Following code is a sample `TensorFlow` script.
+The following code is a sample `TensorFlow` script:
 ```python
 import tensorflow as tf
 import click